-Weddings at the Como Conservatory (Marjorie McNeely Conservatory) at Como Regional Park are the pinnacle of events that celebrate love in a gorgeous vintage crystal conservatory filled with tropical plants, trees and flowers.
+Weddings at the Como Conservatory Sunken Garden (Marjorie McNeely Conservatory) at Como Regional Park are the pinnacle of events that celebrate love in a gorgeous vintage crystal conservatory filled with tropical plants, trees and flowers.
 The Marjorie McNeely Conservatory was designed by architect Frederick Nussbaumer.
 It was built in 1913 and first opened to the public in November 1915.
 This facility is open to the public every day of the year.
 It includes the numerous gardens and galleries including the Sunken Garden, North Garden, Fern Room, Palm Dome, Japanese Garden, and several others.
 The conservatory is included in the National Register of Historic Places.
 Couples getting married at the Como Park Conservatory can choose from the variety of gardens for their wedding ceremonies.
 They can also choose from several locations for their wedding receptions.

 I've had the honor of working with many couples as their St Paul wedding photographer on both their weddings as well as their engagement sessions.
 I've photographed couples in the Sunken Garden, North Garden, Fern Room, Palm Dome, and the Japanese Garden.
 I have photographed couples around the exterior of the gorgeous Como Park Conservatory, including near the Frog Pond, and other smaller fountains, pools, gardens and trees.
 I have even photographed couples throughout numerous gardens and landscapes of Como Regional Park itself, including the Hamm Memorial Waterfalls and around Como Lake itself.
 I've even had the honor of photographing an amusement park-themed engagement session at the Como Town amusement park, part of the Como Zoo.
 I absolutely love photographing sessions at Como Park and the Como Conservatory - I could spend days there and never see it all!

 Take a look at some of my blog posts featuring weddings and engagements (and even a maternity session!) at the Como Conservatory (Marjorie McNeely Conservatory):

-If you are planning a Como Park Conservatory (Marjorie McNeely Conservatory) Wedding, contact me to discuss how we could work together!
+If you are planning a Como Conservatory Sunken Garden (Marjorie McNeely Conservatory) Wedding, contact me to discuss how we could work together!